minimaxir/gpt-3-experiments/examples/rickandmorty/output_1_2.md

 Rick: Okay, Morty, I found a way out.
 A two-season arc where we turn ourselves into an internet sensation.
 Ear witness: Yeah, they thought it was a better idea.
 Those bones just aren't as cheap as everything else.
 Rick: The ice caps are melting, and global warming is real, people.
 [Morty groans] I can't believe you eat all the time, Morty.
-Morty: [Annoyed noise]
-[Rick taps on Morty's phone]
+Morty: [Annoyed noise][rick taps on morty's phone]
 Rick: This sends a message to my secret email.
 They're gonna pick up where they left off on coding my master plan.
 But right now, we gotta get powered up.
 [A scientist is slicing into Rick's pickle body]
 Pickle Scientist: Today will be the beginning

 ---